Jennifer S. Divine

 Outside the Office

 Jennifer and her wife Laureen live in the Magnolia neighborhood of Seattle—in the same house they purchased almost thirty years ago.
-While ferociously proud of their daughter who is a graphic design student in Brooklyn, they are enjoying becoming “empty-nesters,” and rediscovering the joys of Northwest hiking trails, museums, and the Seattle theater scene.
+While ferociously proud of their daughter, a recent college graduate and graphic designer, they are enjoying becoming “empty-nesters” and rediscovering the joys of Northwest hiking trails, museums, and the Seattle theater scene.
 Jennifer relaxes through cooking, reading, and yoga, although not all at the same time.